Refurbished golf carts provide significant savings over buying a new one.

 year warranty on batteries, rear differential, the engine, and the

 Consider a refurbished golf cart if you want to save some money.
-Most of the local dealers were offering these carts in the $3,000 range while new golf carts are in the $6 - $7,000 range.

 If you are interested in the free Golf Carts Etc. Newsletter you will find information and updates on: